Liberal–National Coalition: 1987–2025

+Under the Coalition in this period, there continued a trend of Prime Ministers contesting only one election before being deposed, which had begun under the Labor Party with Kevin Rudd's replacement with Julia Gillard.
+The Coalition began to lose support from the 2016 federal election, with its first preference decreased to 42.04%.

 In October 2018, the Coalition went into minority government for the second time in its history, when the seat of Wentworth was won by Independent Kerryn Phelps in the by-election.
 The by-election was triggered by the resignation of incumbent Liberal MP Malcolm Turnbull, who was ousted as Prime Minister and Liberal Party leader during a spill motion earlier in August 2018.
 The coalition formed majority government again following the 2019 federal election, despite having its first preference vote further reduced to 41.44%.
 In the lead-up to the 2022 federal election, the Coalition briefly entered minority government for the third time after two members resigned to sit on the crossbench.
 In the election, the Coalition had its first preference vote reduced to 35.70%, lost to the Labor Party at the election and returned to opposition.

+2025 and 2026 splits

 The Coalition had another loss in the May 2025 federal election, with a first preference vote of 31.70%, the lowest in the Coalition's history.
 Following the election, Nationals leader David Littleproud announced that the party would split from the Coalition, with policy differences around nuclear power, a future fund for regional Australia and supermarket divestiture powers the main sticking points.
 Littleproud stated "I gave her [Sussan Ley] the commitment that I'll work with her every day to help to try to rebuild the relationship to the point we can re-enter a coalition before the next election."
 Nationals deputy leader Kevin Hogan later claimed that this was the decision of the party room rather than the party leadership, and admitted the party room's decision wasn't unanimous.
-On 23 May, it was reported that the Liberal party room had agreed "in principle" to the Nationals’ demands to re-establish a coalition agreement.
+On 23 May, it was reported that the Liberal party room had agreed "in principle" to the Nationals' demands to re-establish a coalition agreement.
 These included lifting the national moratorium on nuclear energy, divestment powers for supermarkets and hardware retailers, a $20 billion off-budget investment fund for regional Australians and "tougher service obligations for mobile and internet providers".
 This was seen as leaving open the possibility of a renewed agreement before the resumption of parliament.
 On 28 May, the parties announced a renewed Coalition agreement, and a new shadow ministry was revealed.

-In September and October 2025, the Coalition polled at record lows in Resolve and Newspoll.
+The renewed agreement proved to be the Coalition's shortest lived arrangement.
+In September, October 2025 and January 2026, the Coalition polled at record lows in Resolve and Newspoll.